 Candidates end the process by reflecting on all steps of the interview, what they learned about the RA role, how they wish to contribute to the residential community, and how they self-care.

 Time commitment: ~1 hour

 |Late fall 2023||

-The 2022-2023 RA application was made available to candidates who attended a Required RA Information Session.
+The 2023-2024 RA application will be made available to candidates who attend a Required RA Information Session.
 Our 12 Information Sessions will be hosted between November 14, 2022 and January 6, 2023.
 RSVP links will be added mid-October.

 |January 9, 2024||The Resident Assistant application closes at 11:59pm ET.|